robseb/Django2FPGAdemo/README.md

  (Hier ggf. manuel ein wert einfuegen)

   ### Presenting the Sensor Data and FPGA configuration on a web page
-  * To view this data in a graphic the Libary [plotly](https://plot.ly/python/) is used
+  * To view this data in a graphic the library [plotly](https://plot.ly/python/) is used
-    * That is a easay way to implement such kind of UI-elemets to a web page, but really unefficient as well
+    * That is an easy way to implement such kind of UI-elemets to a web page.
+    * In the same way it is possible to add any kind of diagramms to this web App (please follow the official documentation)
   * To display something on a web page it is necessary to add some lines of code to the "*views.py*"-file (*DjangoFPGA/AccSensor/views.py*):
     ````python
     '''